SEVERFIELD (UK) LIMITED

 to 31 March 2023

 This report was filed on 28 April 2023

 Average time taken to pay invoices: 39 days

 - in 61 days or more: 8%

 Invoices due but not paid within agreed terms: 20 %

 Standard payment terms

-Standard payment terms are end of month following month of invoice
+30 days end of month of date of invoice

 Were there any changes to the standard payment terms in the reporting period?